ManifoldScholar/manifold-docusaurus/docs/backend/journals.md

 #### Thumbnail

-The Journal Thumbnail is only displayed in search results at present.
-In later versions of Manifold, this image will also display in Library views alongside other Journals and Projects.
+The Journal Thumbnail displays in the All Journals library view.
 The default thumbnail depicts a pair of glasses, a comment block, and a pencil.
 For new Journals, or for Journals that don't have a custom thumbnail, the default thumbnail appears beneath the **Current** heading.

 You can adjust the color scheme for the default thumbnail by selecting one of the six preset color swatches shown in the grid's center, labeled **Default**.